Atomtronic superconducting quantum interference device in synthetic dimensions

-\textbf{Atomtronic Josephson junction in atom internal states}: In the following, let us show the Josephson junction originated from coherent optical transition between two internal states ($s=g$ and $s=e$) of BEC atoms.
+In the following, let us show the Josephson junction originated from coherent optical transition between two internal states ($s=g$ and $s=e$) of BEC atoms.
 Clock transitions of alkaline-earth (like) atoms with long lifetime can be used here.
 As BEC gas, all atoms are assumed to be in the same mode described with the annihilation operator $\hat{a}_{s}$, which satisfies the relation $\hat{a}_{\alpha s}|n_{\alpha s}\rangle=\sqrt{n_{\alpha s}}|n_{\alpha s}-1\rangle$.
 The model is shown in Fig.~\ref{fig1} (c).
 Optical coupling between the two internal levels of BEC atoms under a coherent light with frequency $\nu$ could be described by~\cite{Celi,Wall,Livi},

 where, $\varepsilon_{s}$ denotes the ground energy level ($s=g$) or the excited energy level ($s=e$) of atom internal states. $\alpha$ represents position and $\alpha \phi$ is position dependent phase generated in coherent atom-light coupling.
 The Rabi frequency $\Omega$ is taken as a real quantity considering its tunable phase~\cite{Scully,Meystre}.